 Cost of Rechargeable Spinal Cord Stimulators

 As technology and health care continue to rapidly change, it is difficult to accurately estimate the current and future costs of rechargeable spinal cord stimulators.
-A small study published in 2009 found that the average cost to implant an SCS device in the U.S. was between $33,000 and $58,000.4 In general, rechargeable SCS devices tend to be mildly more expensive than traditional SCS, but the rechargeable SCS has the potential to be more cost-effective if fewer replacement surgeries are needed.
+A small study published in 2009 found that the average cost to implant an SCS device in the U.S. was between $33,000 and $58,000.
+1 Kumar K, Bishop S. Financial impact of spinal cord stimulation on the healthcare budget: a comparative analysis of costs in Canada and the United States.
+Journal of Neurosurgery: Spine.
+2009; 10(6): 564-73.
+In general, rechargeable SCS devices tend to be mildly more expensive than traditional SCS, but the rechargeable SCS has the potential to be more cost-effective if fewer replacement surgeries are needed.

 Typically, insurance companies cover most of the costs associated with SCS if the procedure is deemed medically necessary.
 While the upfront costs can vary considerably based on the product type and which insurance provider is paying, it should be noted that annual maintenance can be unexpectedly costly if complications arise.
 Generally, in the United States, there is no discernible cost difference to the patient with a rechargeable vs. non-rechargeable system.